stephenfuqua/stephenfuqua.github.io/_posts/2020/2020-05-24-points-on-bugs.md

 Story point estimation has proven to be an effective tool for providing a general sense of time/complexity of effort on a discrete tasks.
-Over the course of a several sprint iterations, a team with a thoughtful product backlog and consistent work environment should begin to form a trend for how roughly how many points can be completed in upcoming sprints: the velocity.
+Over the course of a several sprint iterations, a team with a thoughtful product backlog and consistent work environment should begin to understand roughly how many points can be completed in upcoming sprints: the velocity.
 With sufficient statistics, a ScrumMaster can project out not only the average velocity per sprint, but also a confidence interval.